-ETF vs. Index Fund: What Is the Best Option for You?
+ETF vs. Index Fund: Which Is the Best Option for You?

 When you invest in an index fund, you invest in all of the investments in an index, which helps diversify your portfolio.
 Because index fund managers buy and hold rather than trade frequently, the funds are cheaper to manage.